MohammadMedhat/Hafyz-AlzheimerAssistantApp/README.md

-# Hafyz - Smart Adroid App and is targeting Alzheimer's Disease Patients!
+## Hafyz - Smart Android App and is targeting Alzheimer's Disease Patients!

 ## The App and it has three features: